locana/uwpmm/README.md

 This software is published under the [MIT License](http://opensource.org/licenses/mit-license.php).

-This application will be released Windows Phone store.
+# Obsolete

+This project will be closed soon.
+Only critical bug fixes will be provided.

+Now we are focusing to [Locana project](https://github.com/locana/locana) for Windows 10 Universal Platform.

 ##Build
 1. Clone repositories.